Privacy Policy

 • Third party service providers, such as healthcare providers and hospitals

-The table below delineates the legal foundation that permits us to process your personal data.
-While not all countries where we collect personal data adhere to the same legal standards, we uphold the highest possible safeguards to protect your data.
-Rest assured that whenever we process your personal data, we do so with a legitimate basis.
+The below table sets the lawful basis that allows us to process your personal data.
+Whilst a lawful basis for processing is not applicable in all of the countries in which we collect personal data, we apply the highest possible standards to protect you, so we will always ensure that where we process your personal data, we have a lawful basis for doing so.

 Purpose/Activity